CCI-MOC/hil/docs/rest_api.md

 `POST /switch/<switch>/port/<port>/revert`

 Detach the port from all networks.
+This is an asynchronous call.
+It's a good idea to check the status using the `show_networking_action` API before queuing any new actions on the same port.

 Response body: